aubreyselamu/Blogly/README.md

 - Front-end: HTML, Bootstrap, Jinja
 - Back-end: Python, Flask, SQLAlchemy, PostgreSQL

+## Testing
+All routes in this application are 100% tested.
+More testing to come involving models

 ## Screenshots of Key Pages in Application
 ### Homepage